Liquid Staking Token Accounting: Rebasing vs Value-Accruing (2026)

 LST vs LRT

-An LST = staked assets + base staking rewards.
-A liquid restaking token (LRT) adds a restaking layeradditional rewards and additional slashing/risk — with extra recognition/risk considerations (#144).
-Conflating the two understates the LRT's added complexity — each on its own mechanics, auditor-confirmed.
+An LST represents staked assets plus base staking rewards.
+A liquid restaking token (LRT) adds a restaking layer — additional rewards alongside additional slashing and risk — and so carries extra recognition and risk considerations, covered in liquid restaking token accounting.
+Conflating the two understates the LRT's added complexity; each is accounted for on its own mechanics, auditor-confirmed.

 Practical guidance